ORCP 73 – JUDGMENTS BY CONFESSION

 JUDGMENTS BY CONFESSION

-A Judgments which may be confessed.
+A Judgments that may be confessed.

 A(1) For money due; where allowed.
-Judgment by confession may be entered without action for money due in the manner prescribed by this rule.
-Such judgment may be entered in any court having jurisdiction over the subject matter.
+Judgment by confession may be entered without action for money due in the manner prescribed by this rule and may be entered in any court having jurisdiction over the subject matter.
 The application to confess judgment shall be made in the county in which the defendants, or one of them, reside or may be found at the time of the application.
 A judgment entered by any court in any other county has no force or validity, notwithstanding anything in the defendant’s statement to the contrary.

 B Statement by defendant.
-A statement in writing must be made, signed by any party against whom judgment is to be entered or a person authorized to bind such party, and verified by oath, as follows:
+A statement in writing must be made, signed by any party against whom judgment is to be entered or a person authorized to bind that party, and verified by oath, as follows:

-B(1) It must authorize the entry of judgment for a specified sum;
+B(1) it must authorize the entry of judgment for a specified sum;

-B(4) It must have been executed after the date or dates when the sums described in the statement were due.
+B(4) it must have been executed after the date or dates when the sums described in the statement were due.